aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 ### **Creating and Modifying a Style**

 This example creates a [**Style**](https://reference.aspose.com/cells/go-cpp/style/) object, applies it to a range of cells and modifies the [**Style**](https://reference.aspose.com/cells/go-cpp/style/) object.
-The modifications are automatically applied to the cell and the range the style was applied to.
+The modifications are automatically applied to the cells and the range the style was applied to.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-ModifyAnExistingStyle.go" >}}
 ### **Modifying an Existing Style**

 This example uses a simple template Excel file in which a style called Percent has already been applied to a range.
 The example:

-1. gets the style,
+1. Gets the style,
-1. creates a style object and
+2. Creates a style object, and
-1. modifies the style formatting.
+3. Modifies the style formatting.

 The modifications are automatically applied to the range the style was applied to.